 As in the previous writeups, I will be using “aka” designations so readers who are only familiar with the English names from Star Blazers will be able to understand who I am talking about.

-The main focus of Episode 11 is on Melda, who is currently a prisoner on the Yamato, and how she should be treated and on something she said in the previous episode.
+The main focus of Episode 11 is on Melda, who is currently a prisoner on the Yamato, and how she should be treated, as well as on something she said in the previous episode.
 These two items end up being woven together over the course of the episode.

 With the revelation that the Gamilas DNA is just like a human’s, and the fact that Melda rescued them in the previous episode, Susumu (aka Derek Wildstar) argues that Melda shouldn’t be locked up like a prisoner.
 Sanada (aka Sandor) explains that locking Melda up protects her from those whose feelings toward the Gamilans could get out of hand.
 We see how inflamed passions are on board the ship when crew members keep insisting that Melda lied in the previous episode when she said this war started because the humans shot first.
 To me, it was so fascinating to see Susumu standing up for Melda, since in the original Space Battleship Yamato, he was the one who was against the Gamilan prisoner they had on board the ship.
 Yes, the two ultimately patched up their differences, but Susumu was the one who was the most antagonistic toward the Gamilan.
 In this version, that role ended up falling on the new character of Yamamoto.